kantoniak/tap-the-map/README.md

   <img src="main_menu.png" align="center" alt="Main menu" />
 </p>

+# Architecture overview
+TapTheMap is a native Android app written in Java.
+As usual, project is build for gradle, preferably for use with Android Studio.
+The application itself is contained in `app` subproject, with a default run configuration `app` targeted at devices with API level 24+.
+App uses Java 8, the newest supported by Android SDK at the time of development (April 2018).

-## Game settings
+## Desing decisions

-All game settings are hardcoded in `.gameplay.Gameplay.Settings`.
-In future, we may move them to a separate file or download from somewhere.
+### 3D rendering
+Europe map rendering is done trough a 3rd party library called Rajawali.
+The renderer is completely independent from the AR library.
+By design, there should be no references to `ar` package from `scene`. `MapRenderer` can have a `RenderingDelegate` bound to itself, to handle events important for AR libraries, like `GLSurfaceView` being attached to screen.
+The intent of this division was to:

+1. Enable gameplay for version not using augmented reality at all;
+1. To make it simpler to switch to some other library later, for example to ARCore when the device coverage gets bigger

+### Data transfer
+Internet connection is necessary to use the application.
+The first thing is, EasyAR requires an application to register itself every time a tracking engine starts.
+The application does not work otherwise.
+Second this is, the datasets by Eurostat change relatively often (~every few months).
+By downloading the data every time, we greatly imcreasy application liveability.
+Since there is no advanced data analysis, the single request is done in an [`AsyncTask`](https://developer.android.com/reference/android/os/AsyncTask) initiated in `LoadingFragment`.

+### Questions handling
+Questions are the basis of the gameplay.
+These are based on data that changes relatively frequently, what leads to a few observations:

+1. We expect the question set to evolve and possibly be expanded in the future;
+1. Regarding the initial game project, there's a chance question list will be curated online and sent to the devices at application runtime.

+That's why all questions are kept in a single JSON file, so it can later be easily integrated in an online workflow.
+This is also means the question text translations are stored along the data.

-## Country identifiers
+### Country identifiers
 We use country identifiers in multiple places of the app. `Country` is an identifier class from which you can obtain both ISO alpha 2 codes (e.g. `GR` for Greece) and codes given by European Union (e.g. `EL` for Greece).
-European country codes, received from Eurostat API, are here: http://ec.europa.eu/eurostat/statistics-explained/index.php/Glossary:Country_codes.
+European country codes, received from Eurostat API, are [here](http://ec.europa.eu/eurostat/statistics-explained/index.php/Glossary:Country_codes). `Country` class should be used wherever possible for consistent ID handling.
 Names of all assets (OBJ files, textures etc.) use EU names.

+## Application flow
+Main application flow is divided into Activities, and Fragments in case of `GameActivity`.

+*TODO(kantoniak):* screens from application with the names of Activity/Fragment.

+## Android Studio project

+### Compilation
+*TODO(kantoniak)*

+### Project contents by package
+* The main package: activities and general utility classes, e.g. for work with `SharedPreferences`.
+* `ar`: support for AR and classes needed to connect with 3D renderer
+* `communication`: handles downloading data from public Eurostat databases
+* `game_ui`: `Fragment`s used to implement `GameActivity`
+* `gameplay`: Encapsulates game logic
+* `scene`: 3D renderers, classes representing 3D objects

+### Used libraries
+*TODO(kantoniak)*

+## Misc

+### Game settings
+All game settings are hardcoded in `.gameplay.Gameplay.Settings`.
+In future, these can be moved to a separate file or download from somewhere.

-## AR support
+### AR support
 Application uses EasyAR to handle augmented reality.
 All marker images are defined in `assets/targets.json`, images are held in the same folder.